orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 #   These basically fall under naming/grouping
 #     @staticmethod: Implement a function from no (or: an ignorant) perspective.
 #     method(self): Implement a function from the perspective of 'this'
-class Ray:

-      # TODO: Named args in the sense, similar to class definition, in the sense that they equivalences on the existing functions.
+kwargs/args  # TODO: Named args in the sense, similar to class definition, in the sense that they equivalences on the existing functions.
 Again this thing of assign.

-      pass

   # TODO: DEBUG/LISTENER/OBSERVER/WRAPPER IS A WRAPPER AROUND EVERY FIELD, callbacks.
 "Ignorant of how it effects, ..., doesn't effect the function."

   #